KamiCreed/pyaivchat/README.md

 due to missing JP packages that the English install doesn't include, which the AssistantSeika developer may not have accounted for.
 Installing one or the other first shouldn't really matter, but I did install the JP trial after I installed the English version.

+## Cannot Hear TTS
+It could be automatically piped into a weird audio cable as set in the "Basic settings" tab of AssisstantSeika.
+Check that tab to make sure your voice programs are outputting to the desired audio device.